pb4git/Nash-DQN-CSB-Article/README.md

 [Here is a ready-made set of datapoints from which you may learn.](https://drive.google.com/file/d/0BwV4JhqN8FZaNWdKMldFNjVYRUU/view)
 Fun-fact : pb4 successfully trained his first neural network within Excel based on the dataset above.
 ### Reinforcement learning
 You can train a single runner to pass checkpoints as fast as possible with DQN in a 1 pod versus no enemies environment.
 The state can be represented with less than a dozen floating point values encoding the position of the next 2 checkpoints relative to the pod, its current speed and its current angle.
-If you succesfully train a runner agent, you can play greedily according to the Q values for both of your pods and thus make a double runner AI which in our experience can reach approximately rank 150 in legend.
+If you successfully train a runner agent, you can play greedily according to the Q values for both of your pods and thus make a double runner AI which in our experience can reach approximately rank 150 in legend.
-If you can succesfully do this you'll have achieved your first RL AI.
+If you can successfully do this you'll have achieved your first RL AI.
 In order to reach higher on the leaderboard training a blocker and a runner than can deal with blockers will be necessary.